St Andrews: Lade Braes Walk

 The Lade Braes Walk is a scenic public footpath of about 1+1/2 mi that follows the route of a medieval mill lade through St Andrews.
 The walk starts in the town centre near Madras College and runs roughly westward, through Cockshaugh Park to Law Mill.
 The lade's function was to transport water from a higher upstream point on the Kinness Burn to the water mill in the grounds of St Andrews Cathedral Priory where it arrived at an elevated level simply by following the contours of the land.
 It may have been built before 1144.
 In the late 19th century, the lade was covered over and the area from Cockshaugh Park to Law Mill was landscaped and planted with trees.
 The remains of Law Mill, its grain drying kiln and water wheel are a category C listed building.
 A Brae is an old Scots word for the high ground adjoining a river bank.

 Museum

 The St Andrews Museum is a municipal museum focusing on the history of the town of St Andrews in St Andrews established in 1991 it is located in Kinburn Park.
 It holds a collection of objects of historical value that are related to the town from the earliest times up to the twentieth century.
-It is located in the historic Kinburn house named after the Battle of Kindurn during the Crimean War.
+It is located in the historic Kinburn house named after the Battle of Kinburn during the Crimean War.